Hreflang HTML Examples for Every Scenario

 <link rel="alternate" hreflang="x-default" href="https://en.example.com/about/" />

 All subdomains are treated as the same site by Google for hreflang purposes.
 This is simpler than it used to be -- no additional verification needed.
+You can confirm your subdomain DNS is resolving correctly with a DNS record checker.

 5. Separate Country Domains (ccTLDs)